 S 600.10 Corporate defendants; securing attendance.
 1. The court attendance of a corporation for purposes of commencing or prosecuting a criminal action against it may be accomplished by the issuance and service of a summons or an appearance ticket if such action has been or is about to be commenced in a local criminal court, and by a corporate summons if such action has been commenced in a superior court.
 Such process must be served upon the corporation by delivery thereof to an officer, director, managing or general agent, or cashier or assistant cashier of such corporation or to any other agent of such corporation authorized by appointment or by law to receive service of process.
 2. A "corporate summons" is a process issued by a superior court directing a corporate defendant designated in an indictment to appear before it at a designated future time in connection with such indictment.
 A corporate summons must be generally in the form of a summons as prescribed in subdivision two of section 130.10.
 A corporate summons may be served by a public servant designated by the issuing court, and may be served anywhere in the state.
-S 600.20 Corporate defendants; prosecution thereof.
+S S 600.20 Corporate defendants; prosecution thereof.
 At all stages of a criminal action, from the commencement thereof through sentence, a corporate defendant must appear by counsel.
 Upon failure of appearance at the time such defendant is required to enter a plea to the accusatory instrument, the court may enter a plea of guilty and impose sentence.
 Top of Page

-Notice: The information contained herein is for Informational Purposes Only.
-While every effort has been made to ensure the accuracy of this information, readers should consult with an attorney before acting on any such information.
-No liability is assumed by YPDcrime.com for any losses suffered directly or indirectly by any person relying on the information because its accuracy cannot be guaranteed.
+Disclaimer: While every effort has been made to ensure that the information contained in this site is accurate and current, readers should consult with a qualified attorney before acting on any such information.
+No liability is assumed by this website for any losses suffered directly or indirectly by any person relying on the information because its accuracy cannot be guaranteed.